Privacy and Data Protection Policy

 7.4 Right to erasure

-This is also known as ‘the right to be forgotten’ and, in simple terms, enables you to request the deletion or removal of your information where there is no compelling reason for us to keep using it.
+This is also known as ‘the right to be forgotten’ and, in simple terms, enables you to request the deletion or removal of your information where there is no reason for us to keep using it.
 This is not a general right to erasure; there are exceptions.

 7.5 Right to restrict processing

 You have rights to ‘block’ or suppress further use of your information.
 When processing is restricted, we can still store your information, but may not use it further.
-We keep lists of people who have asked for further use of their information to be ‘blocked’ to make sure the restriction is respected in future.
+We keep lists of people who have asked for further use of their information to be ‘blocked’, to make sure the restriction is respected in future.

 7.6 Right to data portability